lusaxweb/vuesax/docs/components/dialog.md

 ---
 API:
- - name: $vs.alert()
-   type: Function
-   parameters: Object, JSON
-   description: Function that runs the Alert dialog.
-   default: null
- - name: $vs.confirm()
-   type: Function
-   parameters: Object, JSON
-   description: Function that executes the Confirm dialog.
-   default: null
- - name: $vs.prompt()
+ - name: vs-active.sync
-   type: Function
+   type: Boolean
-   parameters: Object, JSON
+   parameters: null
-   description: Function that executes the dialog prompt.
+   description: Define if the dialog is active (visible).
-   default: null
+   default: false
- - name: color
+ - name: vs-title
    type: String
-   parameters: primary, success, danger, warning, dark, RGB, HEX
-   description: Dialog color.
+   parameters: null
+   description: Main title of the dialog.
-   default: null
+   default: Dialog
- - name: title
+ - name: vs-color
    type: String
    parameters: null
-   description: Title dialog.
+   description: Dialog color and accept buttons.
+   default: primary
+ - name: vs-accept
+   type: function
+   parameters: null
+   description: function that is executed when the user approves the dialog.
    default: null
- - name: text
+ - name: vs-cancel
-   type: String
+   type: function
    parameters: null
-   description: Text dialog.
+   description: Function that executes the user cancel the dialog.
    default: null
- - name: textConfirm
+ - name: vs-type
    type: String
+   parameters: alert , confirm, prompt
+   description: Determine the type of dialog.
+   default: alert
+ - name: slot="input"
+   type: Slot
    parameters: null
-   description: Text of the confirm button in the dialog.
+   description: slot to put the input at the prompt.
    default: null
- - name: textCancel
+ - name: vs-is-valid
-   type: String
+   type: Boolean
    parameters: null
-   description: Cancel button text in the dialog.
-   default: null
- - name: confirm
-   type: Function
-   parameters: (value) only in the dialog prompt
-   description: Function that is executed when confirming the dialog.
-   default: null
- - name: cancel
-   type: Function
-   parameters: (value) only in the dialog prompt
-   description: Function that is executed when canceling in the dialog.
-   default: null
- - name: input
-   type: Object
-   parameters: placeholder, type, maxLength, value
-   description: Parameters of the dialog prompt input (in the type parameter the inputs are not allowed checkBox, radio or button).
+   description: Determines if it is valid to be able to accept at the prompt.
    default: null
 ---